記事内にプロモーションを含むことがあります

 It is common practice to set the position and rotation values to (0, 0, 0), the scale value to (1, 1, 1), and the position of the origin of the 3D model to the origin of the global coordinates.(*Unless there is a special specification in terms of specifications.)

-To get to this state, go to in the Header to object mode menu [Apply], and do a full transformation, which is the same as a freeze and reset in Maya.
+To get to this state, go to the Header to object mode menu [Apply], and do a full transformation, which is the same as a freeze and reset in Maya.

 You can also apply only position, only rotation and scale, etc., depending on the situation.

-Summary: When the model is completed, the modeling operation is approximately known.
+Summary: When the model is completed, the modeling operation is approximately known

 GOGO

-This is a very long article, but I hope that this [Practical Edition] and a separate article [Knowledge section] to cover the minimum requirements for modeling in Blender.
+This is a very long article, but I hope that this [Practical Edition] and a separate article [Knowledge section] cover the minimum requirements for modeling in Blender.

 All you have to do now is to actually move your hands, so please refer to the article and try your hand at making various things.